Doctor holding Tennessee whiskey bottle illustration

 Can you drink Tennessee Whiskey on a diet?

-Yes, Tennessee Whiskey can fit into a diet, provided it is accounted for within the daily caloric intake.
+Yes, you can drink Tennessee Whiskey on a diet, provided it is accounted for within the daily caloric intake.
 Its zero-carb content makes it adaptable to many dietary plans, emphasizing the importance of moderation.

 Beverage Type Caloric Content Notes